alainpham/archetypes/ReadMe.md

-# Bunch of useful archetypes mainly Red Hat Fuse and other Java Projects
+# Bunch of useful archetypes mainly for Red Hat Fuse and other Java Projects

 ## camel-archetype-spring-bom